 There are a few good websites that focus solely on Indian elections results.
 But I would like to see them adding a lot more value, we would like to get a little insight into each election.

 Election Related Blogs

-It is important for the entire election-related eco-system – political party’s & politician’s team, journalists to read election coverage.
+It is important for the entire election-related eco-system – political party’s & politician’s teams, journalists to read election coverage.
 It is very important to be aware of what is being said and written, you can choose to ignore the noise, but don’t avoid reading good articles (definition of good differs depending upon which side of the fence you are).

 I haven’t found any good election analysis only websites.
-Most of access news sites for election.
+Most of the access news sites for election.
 One notable site to read, though it covers US politics is 538.